burger icon

 Honestly?
 I expected it to be a trainwreck—been burned before.
 But after a week, I kept coming back to the quick cashouts and the game library.
 Still no sportsbook, though, which stings.

 The game selection?
-Genuinely bigger than most-if you're into slots, you'll get lost.
-CAD and Interac actually work, for once.
+Genuinely bigger than most—if you're into slots, you'll get lost.
+CAD and Interac actually work, for once, though not perfectly given those payout delays.
 And yeah, the mobile UI's not perfect, but you get used to it.

 Downsides: Yeah, you don't get sports betting or real apps.
 If that wrecks your life, move along.
-But for what it is-transparent, functional, reasonably safe-Dolly is a Canadian-level reliable joint for those of us who like a night bet.
+But for what it is—transparent, functional, reasonably safe—Dolly is a Canadian-level reliable joint with average protection.
+Keep awareness of Rabidi N.V.'s reputation: complaints across their network show withdrawal and KYC problems aren't rare.
 For whatever value "responsible gambling" carries, read their real-deal page over here, won't kill you.
+But note: self-exclusion and support features are slow to act, sometimes ineffective, and not instant despite emails.
 And don't email me if you lose your milk money.

 FAQ